Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 Naively encoding a large symbol alphabet, however, increases the number of bits required per symbol.
 To address this issue, the proposed framework employs ECC as a first-order chain code only for establishing the initial contour direction.
 Subsequent contour transitions are encoded using a second-order representation referred to as the relative extended chain code (RECC), which serves as a chain-difference representation of ECC symbols.
 The RECC shown in Fig.~\ref{fig:proposed_chain_code}(b) consists of 27 symbols.
 The third quadrant of the RECC symbol layout is empty, since transitions corresponding to direct reversal of the previous contour direction do not occur.

-In the proposed relative representation, a contextual reference quadrant is defined to normalize symbol orientation; without loss of generality, the first quadrant is used as the reference direction.
-Given the initial ECC symbol, the quadrant in which the symbol resides is identified, and a rotation angle is then computed to align that quadrant with the reference quadrant.
-The rotation angle is selected from the set $\{0^\circ, +90^\circ, \pm180^\circ, -90^\circ\}$, and subsequently applied to the next ECC symbol to obtain the corresponding RECC symbol used as the final encoded symbol.
+In the proposed relative representation, a self-reference quadrant is defined to normalize symbol orientation; without loss of generality, the first quadrant is used as the self-reference quadrant as highlighted by the blue box in Fig.~\ref{fig:proposed_chain_code}(b).
+Let $q_{sr}$ denote the self-reference quadrant index.
+Given the initial ECC symbol $e_t$, and the quadrant index of the symbol is identified as $q(e_t)\in\{0, 1, 2, 3\}$.
+The rotation angle required to align $e_t$ with the self-reference quadrant is defined as

-In addition, RECC symbols are also employed as context indices for entropy coding of the final chain code symbols.
-It is observed that the RECC symbols from 12 to 20 occur with relatively low frequency, as highlighted by the red box in Fig.~\ref{fig:proposed_chain_code}(b).
-To account for this behavior, a flag is introduced to signal the decoder whether the symbol is available in the corresponding quandrant, reducing the bitrate.
-For the second-order context modeling, the RECC symbol obtained through self-reference is used, which is derived by applying the rotation angle to the current ECC symbol.
-As a result, the number of possible second-order context symbols is reduced to those highlighted by the blue box in Fig.~\ref{fig:proposed_chain_code}(b).